typicaleoxx/typicaleoxx/README.md

 Got any suggestions, cool project idea, book recommendation, or just want to geek out over Modern Family?, Im all ears.
 Drop me a line at [lsneha991@gmail.com](mailto:lsneha991@gmail.com)!
 I'm always down for a chat about anything and everything under the sun.<br><br>

 ## Connect with Me! 🤝
 Check out my GitHub repositories and drop a star on anything that catches your eye.
-Let's connect, collaborate, and create some awesome stuff together! 🌟✨<br><br>
+Let's connect, collaborate, and create some awesome stuff together! <br><br>

 ## Socials 🌐